 How To Keep White Nail Polish Clean

 White nail polish is one of the most popular neutral colors for manicures.
-And as much as we love the color, we don’t love how easily the white can discolor or get dirty.
+As much as we love the color, we don’t love how easily white can get discolored or dirty.

-Unfortunately, white nail polish discolors relatively quickly, especially since we use our hands so often and expose them to harsh conditions.
-It is very easy for them to turn yellow or get stained by pens or food, for example.
+Unfortunately, white nail polish discolors relatively quickly, especially since we use our hands so often, along with frequent sanitizing and exposing them to harsh conditions.
+It is very easy for them to turn yellow or get stained by pens or food as well.

 Hacks For Cleaning White Nail Polish